Research-Based

 Altitude Boost contains numerous ingredients, so we’ll focus on the major ones here.

-• Choline: Choline works mainly to create fats that makeup part of cell membranes.
+• Choline: Choline works primarily to create fats that comprise part of cell membranes.
 Too much choline can be dangerous though.

-• Boron: Boron in the diet is believed to increase blood lymphocyte levels and regulate plasma composition, making blood flow easier.
+• Boron: Dietary boron is believed to increase blood lymphocyte levels and regulate plasma composition, making blood flow easier.

-• Lutein & Lycopene: Both lutein and lycopene are antioxidants found in fruits in vegetables like tomatoes and broccoli.
+• Lutein & Lycopene: Both lutein and lycopene are antioxidants found in fruits and vegetables like tomatoes and broccoli.
 Both have been shown to reduce inflammation

-• N-acetyl cysteine (NAC): NAC stimulates the production of red blood cells by acting as a bio-signaling molecule.
+• N-acetyl cysteine (NAC): NAC stimulates red blood cell production by acting as a bio-signaling molecule.

-• Folate: Folate has been shown to assist in the production of red blood cells.
+• Folate: Folate has been shown to assist in red blood cell production.

 Safety and Side Effects

-All BRL’s nutritional supplements are legal for sporting events and they claim no side effects occur.
-Some users report experiencing slight nausea or an upset stomach, particularly when taken on an empty stomach.
+All BRL nutritional supplements are legal for sporting events and they claim no side effects occur.
+Some users report experiencing mild nausea or upset stomach, particularly when taken on an empty stomach.
 Some users also report that the vitamins can deteriorate quickly.

 Where to Buy and Cost